petergaultney/confident-confidant/README.md

-# The (overly?)
+# `cc.py` - the (overly?)
 Confident Confidant

-Turn audio files within Markdown folders into helpful Obsidian notes and transcripts.
+Turn audio files within Markdown folders into helpful Markdown notes and transcripts.

+Originally built for use with Obsidian[^1] and its bare-bones (but useful!)
+Audio recorder core plugin, but it will work with any folder that contains Markdown files and `.m4a` or `.webm` files.

+[^1]: I recommend setting Obsidian's default location for new attachments (under Options
+    -> Files and Links) to 'Same folder as current file' - this tends to make for nicer overall organization of things even though this utility will end up reorganizing these audio recordings according to its own configuration.

 Will find any `.m4a` or `.webm` file within a directory (recursively) that is linked to from within any `.md` file.
-The link currently has to be an Obsidian-style embed, e.g. `![[the-audio.m4a]]` - but we can change this eventually.
+The link can be a "wikilink" (`[[audio.m4a|optional name]]`), an embed (wikilink prefixed with `!`), or a standard Markdown link (`[name](audio.m4a)`).

 Does not need to be pointed at your entire Vault - can run on any subdirectory within it.